siddharthgumber07/siddharthgumber07/README.md

 - 👯 I’m looking to collaborate on **ML, WebD and game development projects**

 - 📫 How to reach me: **siddharthgumber123@gmail.com**
+- 🤖 “In God we trust.
+All others must bring data.” – W. Edwards Deming

 Connect With Me:
 <p align="left">